Review · Heybike

 - - No rear-rack passenger rating — cargo only

-What surprises us about this bike
+What stands out about this bike

-Most sub-$1,000 folding fat-tire e-bikes feel like a parts catalog stitched together — Mars 2.0 is the rare one that feels like a designed product.
+Most sub-$1,500 folding fat-tire e-bikes feel like a parts catalog stitched together — Mars 2.0 is the rare one that feels like a designed product.
 The frame welds are clean, the 5-inch coloured display is genuinely useful (not a 90s LCD), and the integrated tail-light + brake light is the kind of detail you usually don't see until $1,500+.

 Power and battery